lindosdev/FBNF/README.md

 FBNF is a book and a program that provides notes and frequencies for stringed instruments, based on tuning and number of strings.
-FBNF currently supports 6-9-string guitars, 4-6-String basses, violin, viola, cello and various types of banjos.
+FBNF currently supports 6-9-string guitars, 4-6-String basses, violin, viola, cello, various types of banjos and other instruments.

 NOTE: In this book/program 440hz is A6, not A4